-- The average class size of externally funded tuition free courses increased significantly in Spring 2008. - The average class size has remained mostly consistent between 15-20 students throughout the three year period. - The class fill rate remained between 60%-80% for majority of the semesters over the three years. - In the 2008-2009 academic year, the class fill rate rose for g-funded courses. - The cost per student semester hours showed steady decline over the three year period being reviewed.
-This can be attributed to the increasing student semester hours. - The number of courses that enroll fewer than 10 students has never exceeded 5 from Fall 2006 - Spring 2009.
-Its average through this three year period was 2. - The Molokai Education Center invests a majority of its financial resources to fund quality lecturers contributing to the local economy. - The tuition equivalent of the number of student semester hours taught exceeds the expense for lecturers each semester from Fall 2006 through Spring 2009. - Being a small program, all staff can routinely perform duties outside of their regular positions or assist in areas where there is no staff.
+- The average class size has remained consistent between 15-20 students throughout the five year period for "g" funded courses. - The class fill rate remained between 75%-80% for "g" funded courses over the five year period. - The average class size for "g" funded courses is continuing on an upward trend. - The cost per student semester hours showed steady decline over the three year period being reviewed.
+This can be attributed to the increasing student semester hours. - The number of courses that enroll fewer than 10 students has never exceeded 3 from Fall 2005 - Fall 2010.
+Its average through this three year period was 2. - The UHMC, Molokai invests a majority of its financial resources to fund quality lecturers contributing to the local economy. - The tuition equivalent of the number of student semester hours taken exceeds the expense for lecturers each academic year from 2005/2006 through 2009/2010. - Being a small program, all staff can routinely perform duties outside of their regular positions or assist in areas where there is no staff.